 When a dog is overweight, they’re usually thought of as being cute and cuddly.
 The thought of the dog being less healthy is not a common thought in our minds.
-The wonder of if there’s a higher risk of the dog developing conditions, like cancer or diabetes, aren’t generally an immediate concern that pops into our minds.
+The fact is that overweight dogs are at higher risk for conditions like cancer and diabetes.

 Think about it- when we walk into a home and see a chubby Corgi waddling her body adorably around the house, our first reaction is… what?
 “Oh my goodness, look how adorable she is!”

 Keep in mind, I am simply sharing this information.
-I’m not a veterinarian, but Dr. Dressler wrote about this in Chapter 14 of The Dog Cancer Survival Guide.
+I’m not a veterinarian, although I am a behavioral expert.
+But Dr. Dressler, who IS a veterinarian, wrote overweight dogs in Chapter 14 of The Dog Cancer Survival Guide.

 Is My Dog Obese?